fkarg/fkarg.github.io/_posts/2020-02-01-zero-to-one.md

 ## Criticism

 I have not yet gotten around to think really critically about all of the content.
 I think most things check out, even though some are portraied as more contrarian than they actually are.

+## Key Takeaways
+1. Successful people are not successful because of what they did, but _why_ they did what they did and _how_ they did it
+2. Build up from first principles
+3. Have a healthy relationship about competition, and something to strive for
+4. Chances happen randomly, be prepared to become lucky
+5. VCs will not fund non-massive-return-opportunities
+6. A strong foundation and team spirit is key to success
+7. Marketing is much more important than most people realize
+8. You build for the future only, so if there is no chance to continue existing in the future, don't build it

 ---